-2. Political system
+2. Political structure

 11. The Chief Executive of the HKSAR is the head of the Region, and is accountable to the Central People's Government and the HKSAR in accordance with the provisions of the Basic Law.
 The Executive Council (ExCo) assists him in policy-making.
 The HKSAR Government formulates and implements policies, introduces bills, implements law and provides services to the community.
 The Legislative Council (LegCo) is the legislature of the HKSAR.
-District Councils - established in accordance with articles 97 and 98 of the Basic Law - are consulted on district administration and other affairs.
-There is an independent judiciary.
+District Councils are consulted on district administration and other affairs.
+The Judiciary is independent of the executive authorities and the legislature.